 You don't need much tea for this, just a few leaves.
-We have found that this is actually the best way to brew old-growth, newborn Puerh.
+We have found that this is actually the best way to brew old-growth, newborn puerh.
 Since newborn tea has not yet fermented, its nature is cold according to Chinese medicine.
 It can sometimes be harsh on the stomach.
-However, a few leaves in a bowl turns out lighter, smoother, less bitter and less harsh on the body.
+However, a few leaves in a bowl turn out lighter, smoother, less bitter and less harsh on the body.
 The result is much more fascinating and profound.
-We also drink old-growth Taiwanese oolong and red tea in this way, the latter of which is Taiwan's only variety of camellia sinensis assamicas (large-leaf, tree variety like that used to make traditional Puerh tea), brought here by Japanese during the occupation.
-While these teas are ideal for this method, we've tried it with everything from greener oolongs to white tea to aged Puerh, and it's all nice.
+We also drink old-growth Taiwanese oolong and red tea in this way, the latter of which is Taiwan's only variety of Camellia sinensis var. assamica (a large leaf, tree variety like that used to make traditional puerh tea), brought here by the Japanese during the occupation.
+While these teas are ideal for this method, we've tried it with everything from greener oolongs to white tea to aged puerh, and it's all nice.

 This type of brewing, like all tea, responds best to fresh and pure water, preferably from a mountain spring.
-The cleaner the water, the more the bowl will sing in your hands.
+The cleaner the water, the more the bowl will sing in your hands

-Even after decades of tea, master Zhou Yu still continues to drink tea in this way at least once or twice a week-a tradition I have carried on in my own way.
-There are many reasons why drinking tea in a bowl is so beautiful, some of which we can discuss-some of which you'll discover on your own-and some is left beyond the gate where words can never intrude.
+Even after decades of tea, many masters I respect still continue to drink tea in this way at least once or twice a week-a tradition I have carried on in my own way.
+There are many reasons why drinking tea in a bowl is so beautiful, some of which we can discuss; some of which you'll discover on your own; while some of the reasons are left beyond the gate, where words can never intrude.
 One of the most important is humility.

 We drink bowl tea to reduce all the human parts of tea brewing to almost nothing.
-There are no, or very few parameters: adjust the amount of leaves and water temperature-or don't and enjoy the tea however it turns out.
+There are no, or very few parameters: Simply adjust the amount of leaves and water temperature-or don't and enjoy the tea however it turns out.
 In this way, we let go of all pretensions.
 There is no longer any quality in the tea brewing, no comparative mind-no better or worse.
 A lot of skill and mastery often leads to snobbery.
 Then we miss the chance to connect with Nature, ourselves and each other through tea.
-In drinking bowl tea, and minimalizing the human role in tea, we can return to just leaves and water, where the true dialogue begins.
+In drinking bowl tea, and minimizing the human role in tea, we can return to just leaves and water, where the true dialogue begins.

 Try drinking a bowl of leaves and water, simply and beyond all refinement.
 Returning to the simplest and oldest way of making tea is often very profound.
-Through drinking tea in this way you may awaken your own insights, beyond these few I share freely now:
+Through drinking tea in this way you may awaken your own insights, beyond these few I share freely now.